Joynal Hazari

-Joynal Abedin Hazari (24 August 1945 – 27 December 2021) was a Bangladeshi politician who was a member of the Bangladesh Awami League and served as a member of Jatiya Sangsad, representing the Feni-2 constituency.
+Joynal Abedin Hazari (24 August 1945 – 27 December 2021) was a Bangladeshi politician who was a member of the advisor Bangladesh Awami League and served as a member of Jatiya Sangsad, representing the Feni-2 constituency.
 He won election in 1986, 1991 and 1996.

 Early life

-Joynal Hazari was born on 24 August 1945 to Goni Hazari.
+Joynal Abedin Hazari was born on 24 August 1945 to Goni Hazari.
 He was a student at Feni College when he got involved in politics in the late 1960s.

 Career

 Hazari studied in Feni college where he entered politics.
 He served as the general secretary of the Feni district Awami League during 1984–2004.
 Dubbed the "Godfather of Feni", he was accused of torture, extortion and murder during the term he was in power.
 His relative Nizam Hazari is the current member of parliament from his old constituency.

 Hazari formed a steering committee with members drawn from his close accomplices in 1993.
 He was first expelled from the party in April 2003 for creating chaos at a meeting in Feni in presence of the then party general secretary Abdul Jalil and also for working against the party-backed chairman candidate in the Sadar upazila election in the same year.
 He was expelled from Awami League on 2 May 2005 for his involvement in anti-organisational activities.

 Hazari left the country for Kolkata, India on 16 Aug 2001 when the caretaker government came into power.
 He was sentenced to a total of 60 years' imprisonment in five cases in absentia.
 He returned to Bangladesh in February 2009, soon after the Awami League government took power in January.
 He surrendered to a Feni court on 15 April, and was imprisoned in Comilla jail.
 On 26 August the same year, among the total 23 cases, the High Court granted him bail in 11 cases and acquitted him of the remaining 12 cases.
 He was then freed from prison.

 In 2012, Hazari met Prime Minister Sheikh Hasina at Ganabhaban and handed over a letter seeking permission to be active in politics.
 Eventually, in 2019, he returned to politics as an adviser to the central committee appointed by Hasina.
 In September 2019, Hasina donated Tk 4 million for his medical expenses.